CongLeSolutionX/MSE_CPSC-543-Software_Maintenance/docs/Software_Maintenance/Chapter_4/Chapter_Overview.md

 ----

 # Chapter 4: Limitations and Economic Implications to Software Change

-Here are the diagrams and illustrations using Mermaid syntax:

-# Diagram 1: Chapter 4 - Limitations and Economic Implications
+## Diagram 1: Limitations and Economic Implications

 ```mermaid
 ---